 My latest book marks a return to my roots in the natural sciences and science education.
-Timber Press has partnered with me to publish and distribute this exciting new title, with a release date scheduled for November 9, 2021.
+Timber Press has partnered with me to publish and distribute this exciting new title, which has now been released and is available for purchase.

 "Superfoods", "right-brain" versus "left-brain", "lungs of the planet" — these and other commonly shared pop-science phrases are catchy and quick to trend online.
 Unfortunately, what is said about these topics is often wrong (or at least not quite right).
 These shorthand analogies, memes, and buzzwords typically leave out key details and distort the actual science, leading people to develop a misunderstanding of the world around them.